botpress/studio/README.md

 - `RUNTIME_ENDPOINT` will add a button on the UI which is a shortcut to update the bot archive on the remote runtime.

+### Discussion points

+- There are still some configurations related to the studio which had to be put somewhere, for now they are in the bot's "internal"
+- How white label will be implemented?
+- We have realtime between studio backend/frontend, but the bottom panel is kind of useless (no logs, cant change debug, no debugger)

 ## Release workflow

 1. Type `yarn release <type>` where type can be major, minor or patch